The stock market not only consolidates or trends but also deals with different types of technical indicator volatility in the market.

 From the chart above we can see how Volatility acted during the time of the election of 2014.
 From the beginning month of April volatility started to rise.

 During the Elections, the volatility was high making long spikes.
-On the elections result declarations day the result was quite obvious that BJP was coming to power and volatility dropped.
+On the elections result in declarations day the result was quite obvious that BJP was coming to power and volatility dropped.

 We can how the volatility dropped after this big event, elections got over.